ori88c/zero-backpressure-semaphore-typescript/README.md

 Mitigating backpressure is primarily associated with the `startExecution` method, particularly in scenarios involving multiple jobs.
 However, the single-job use case may certainly inflict backpressure on the Node.js micro-tasks queue.

-For instance, consider a situation where 1000 concurrently executing route handlers are each awaiting the completion of their own `waitForCompletion` execution, while the semaphore is unavailable.
-In such cases, all handlers will internally wait on the semaphore's `_availableRoomExists` private property, competing to acquire the semaphore once it becomes available.
+For instance, consider a situation where 1K concurrently executing route handlers are each awaiting the completion of their own `waitForCompletion` execution, while the semaphore is unavailable.
+In such cases, all handlers will internally wait on the semaphore's `_availableSlotExists` private property, competing to acquire the semaphore once it becomes available.

 ## Naming Convention